Rookout/docs/docs/sample-applications.md

     - **Reproduce:** Add a few tasks, check one or more as completed using the checkbox on the left of the task and click the `Clear completed` button on the bottom right corner.
     - **Debug:**
         1. In the Rookout app, open the file `/src/utils/store.js`
-        2. Using the **Rules** pane on the right, select the *Rule Type* "Dump Frame"
+        2. Using the **Breakpoint** pane on the right, select the *Breakpoint Type* "Dump Frame"
-        3. Add this rule to line 131 and try again to click on `Clear completed` to see the message that pops in the Rookout app
+        3. Add this Breakpoint to line 131 and try again to click on `Clear completed` to see the message that pops in the Rookout app
         4. We can now see the whole stacktrace leading to this point and we pinpoint the error to this message :
         5. We see the `Locals` object and all we have in is `this`, which has `store.todos` inside it.
             - it means we need to access todos as `this.todos.filter(...` and not `todos.filter(...`